tiepdotme/lisacharlotterost.github.io/_posts/2016-12-27-datapoint-in-bar.md

 ---
 layout: post
-title: A Datapoint Walks Into a Bar
+title: A Data Point Walks Into a Bar
 tag: thoughts, datavis
 ---